Back to DIY Advice

 Not Allowing Floors to Acclimate

 One of the biggest laminate flooring installation mistakes is not allowing the planks to acclimate to the environment first.
 Acclimation is the process of allowing the floors to adjust to the temperature and humidity of the room where they will be installed.
-Most laminate flooring manufacturers recommend letting the sealed boxes of planks sit in the installation room for 48 hours prior to installation.
+Most laminate flooring manufacturers recommend letting the sealed boxes of planks sit in the installation room for 48 hours before installation.
 But why is acclimation so important for laminate floors?

 When the planks adjust to the proper indoor temperature and humidity levels, it prevents issues like gapping, buckling or warping after installation.
 Drastic changes in temperature and humidity can cause the planks to rapidly contract or expand.
 By not allowing the floors to acclimate before installing, you risk the planks shrinking or swelling excessively once the temperature or seasons change.
 Then you’ll end up with visible gaps between planks or buckled, warped boards.